 Assistant Clinical Director, Primary Therapist

-Jamie Palmer, MSW, LCSW
+Jaime Palmer, MSW, LCSW

-Jamie has enjoyed working with adolescents and their families for over 15 years.
+Jaime has enjoyed working with adolescents and their families for over 15 years.
 She believes in a therapeutic holistic approach that focuses on mind, body and spiritual healing.
-Jamie values and understands the importance of the therapeutic relationship.
+Jaime values and understands the importance of the therapeutic relationship.
 She recognizes that clients often forget what is said, but they will always remember how you made them feel.
-Jamie has had extensive training and experience in treating trauma, self harm, eating disorders and anxiety.
+Jaime has had extensive training and experience in treating trauma, self harm, eating disorders and anxiety.
 Jamie received her Master’s degree in social work from the University of Southern California.
 She is EMDR trained and has completed the first year of Somatic Experiencing and level one of TRM (Trauma Resiliency Model).
 She is also certified in trauma focused cognitive behavioral therapy (TF-CBT).
-Jamie is passionate about being in the moment while living life to the fullest.
+Jaime is passionate about being in the moment while living life to the fullest.
 She finds balance by spending time with her family, traveling and being outdoors mountain biking or hiking.

 Addictions Program Director